-5. Appreciating the benefits of cooperation, various sub-groups within the Nile Basin have engaged in cooperative activities over the past thirty years.
+- 5. Appreciating the benefits of cooperation, various sub-groups within the Nile Basin have engaged in cooperative activities over the past thirty years.
 An early regional UNDP-funded project, Hydromet, was launched in 1967 with involvement of most of the riparian states.
 This project terminated in 1982 and the participating countries continued the activities with their own funding.
 In 1992 the Council of Ministers of Water Affairs of the Nile Basin (Nile-COM) launched the Cooperation Committee for the Promotion of the Development and Environmental Protection of the Nile Basin.
-In 1993, the first in a series of ten annual Nile 2002 Conferences sponsored by the Canadian International Development Agency (CIDA) provided an informal mechanism for dialogue and exchanges of views among the riparian countries as well as with the international community.

-6. The Nile River Basin Action Plan (NRBAP) was prepared in 1995 with support from CIDA, comprising 22 technical assistance projects totaling US\$100 million.
+In 1993, the first in a series of ten annual Nile 2002 Conferences sponsored by the Canadian International Development Agency (CIDA) provided an informal mechanism for dialogue and exchanges of views among the riparian countries as well as with the international community. - 6.
+The Nile River Basin Action Plan (NRBAP) was prepared in 1995 with support from CIDA, comprising 22 technical assistance projects totaling US\$100 million.
 One of the projects prioritized in the Action Plan aims to establish a Nile River Basin Cooperative Framework.
 This US\$3.4 million project was initiated in 1996 with UNDP funding, enabling the Nile riparians to establish a forum for a process of legal and institutional dialogue aimed at reaching agreement on core legal principles and institutional arrangements.
-A draft "Cooperative Framework" was produced in early 2000, encompassing general principles, rights and obligations, and institutional structure.
+A draft "Cooperative Framework" was produced in early 2000 and submitted to the Nile-COM, encompassing general principles, rights and obligations, and institutional structure.
 This draft framework has moved the riparians a long way and important compromises have been reached.
 However, some key issues remain to be resolved, and the process is continuing.

-7. In 1997 the World Bank agreed to a request by the Nile-COM to lead and coordinate donor support for this Committee's activities, and to organize a donor meeting-the International Consortium for Cooperation on the Nile (ICCON)-to raise financing for cooperative projects.
+One goal of this process is the establishment of a permanent institution for the Nile Basin within an Agreement on the Nile River Basin Cooperative Framework. - 7.
+In 1997 the World Bank agreed to a request by the Nile-COM to lead and coordinate donor support for this Committee's activities, and to organize a donor meeting-the International Consortium for Cooperation on the Nile (ICCON)-to raise financing for cooperative projects.
 As "cooperating partners," the Bank, UNDP, and CIDA have subsequently facilitated dialogue and cooperation among the riparians, to create a climate of confidence within which a cooperative framework can be established and sustained.